 “We all love good movies, but a true cinephile is someone who totally digs talking about the worst movies they’ve seen.” – Pauline Kael

-Bristol Bad Film Club was set up to screen films that are so-bad-they’re-great, cult classics that are rarely shown, movies with notorious reputations and classics from our childhood that no-one else seems to have heard of.
+Bristol Bad Film Club was set up in 2013 to screen films that are so-bad-they’re-great, cult classics that are rarely shown, movies with notorious reputations and classics from our childhood that no-one else seems to have heard of.

 Because these films are so unique and hardly ever screened, we feel they are best enjoyed as a group experience, and this is something we want to share with the people of Bristol.